 Overview

-There is no fee to file a petition for any of these protective orders or for the defendant to ask for a hearing.
+There is no fee to file a petition for any of these protective orders or for the defendant to ask for a hearing to challenge the order.

 Injunctions against Harassment and Orders of Protection can be issued by any court in Arizona regardless of the location of the plaintiff (the one seeking the order) or defendant (the one to be protected from).
 These orders are not in effect until the defendant receives a copy of the order.